lapnd/httdes.github.io/tee-hw.md

 - .sof: bitstream file for direct programming

 #### About the program & debug
-Guide for program & debug on VC707, DE4, and TR4 can be found [here](./fpgaguide.md).
+Guide for program & debug on VC707, DE4, and TR4 can be found here: [FPGA Program & Debug Guide](./fpgaguide.md).

 # II.
 Hardware: Use with Idea IntelliJ